Lakis Nikolaou: Other activities

 In his medicine career, Nikolaou received the title of the specialty of orthopedics and was declared a doctor of the University of Athens in 1975.
 He obtained the specialty title of Orthopedics in February 1981 and in 1985 he received the title of Doctor of the University of Athens.
 From 1983 to 1986 Nikolaou did further training at Duke in the USA in the field of sports injuries and has been awarded by the American Orthopedic Association for his pioneering work in cruciate ligament transplants of the knee and his long-term studies in the field of the physiology of muscle injuries.
-At AEK, he was a team doctor for a number of years, while since 1987 he has been the head of their medical department.
+At AEK, he was hired as the team's doctor in 1977 and from 1987 he has been the head of their medical department.
 Since 1987, his professional relationship with the Orthopedic Clinic of the Medical Center led a medical coverage agreement between the Center and Olympiacos, which brought him as head of the medical department of the club from 2003 to 2009.
 He was the doctor of the national teams of Greece from 1982 to 1994, while he served as President of its Health Committee and consequently a member of the Board of Directors in 1994-95.

 On 8 October 1997, after pressure and with AEK Athens having financial issues, he accepted the assumption of the presidency of club under the owner company ENIC for a period of about a year.